African-American Vernacular English: Phonology

-Many pronunciation features set AAVE apart from other forms of American English (particularly, General American).
-McWhorter argues that what truly unites all AAVE accents is a uniquely wide-ranging intonation pattern or "melody", which characterizes even the most "neutral" or light African-American accent.
+Many pronunciation features set AAVE apart from other forms of American English (particularly General American).
+John McWhorter argues that what truly unites all AAVE accents is a uniquely wide-ranging intonation pattern or "melody", which characterizes even the most "neutral" or light African-American accent.
 A handful of multisyllabic words in AAVE differ from General American in their stress placement so that, for example, police, guitar, and Detroit are pronounced with initial stress instead of ultimate stress.
 The following are phonological differences in AAVE vowel and consonant sounds.

 Final consonant groups or clusters in AAVE have been examined as evidence of the systematic nature of this language variety, governed by specific rules.
 These analyses have been utilized to bolster arguments concerning the historical origins of AAVE.
 Consonant cluster reduction is a phonological process where a final consonant group or cluster, consisting of two adjacent consonant sounds, is simplified or reduced to a single consonant sound.
 The analysis of consonant cluster reduction in AAVE assumes that, initially, final clusters are present and intact in the language.
 For example, the word "tes" in AAVE originates from "test", with the final "t" of the "st" consonant cluster being deleted in word-final position.